 How to Serve

-I also suggest serving with your favorite refried beans
+I also suggest serving with your favorite refried beans!

-Check out these other healthy vegan side dishes!
+More healthy vegan side dishes!

 - Bulgar Pilaf

 - Air Fryer Baked Sweet Potato

 Arroz Rojo (Mexican Red Rice)

 - 2 cloves garlic

 - 1 cup diced fire roasted tomatoes about half of a 15 oz can

 - 1 ¾ cups low sodium vegetable broth